GedikEngin/Imecar/general/notes.md

 _Declarative syntax: Code that can be written procedurally.
 You tell what you want the code to do as opposed to telling it how to do it. i.e. create a 10px square vs draw 4 lines that are connecting at 90 deg angles each measuring 10px_

 _Document Object Model (DOM): A structure representation of the HTML elements within the code.
-It is represented as a tree data structure, showing which top element has which subelements._
+It is represented as a tree data structure, showing which top element has which sub elements._

 _Real DOM: A type of Document Object Model that requires a full re-render of all elements within the DOM when there is any update of any component.
 It can be resource-intensive if there are a large number of elements to rerender_

 _Virtual DOM: A lightweight version of Real DOM.
-It is a virtual representation of the real DOM without the ability to change the layout of a document directly._
+It is a virtual representation of the real DOM without the ability to change the layout of a document directly. _

 _Extensible Markup Language (XML): It is a markup language and file format that allows for storing, transmitting and reconstructing data.
 It has a format that is both human/machine-readable._